iamaziz/queue-system/to_do.md

 ## To Do

 - Apply Poisson distribution for the arrival process.
-- The total number of patients in the hospital at a given day (and how many IN / OUT on that day).
 - Provide predictive analysis based on the patients data.
+- Get to work on a real dataset.
+- Search for public Dataset.
+- √ The total number of patients in the hospital at a given day (and how many IN / OUT on that day). [see](http://shrib.com/PRgKminG?hide=35)

 ## Keywords: